GAO report highlights success of ADM’s ethanol CCS project @EthanolMagazine

 Three of the 11 selected projects were built and entered operations—including one coal project and two industrial projects.
 The coal project halted operations in 2020.
 The two industrial CCS demonstration projects remain operational.

 ADM’s project is one of the two industrial CCS projects that are still operational.
-The ADM CCS project began operations in 2017 and sequesters CO2 from an ethanol plant in Illinois in a well-characterized saline reservoir located approximately 1 mile from the plant.
+The ADM CCS project began operations in 2017 and sequesters CO2 generated at an Illinois ethanol plant in a well-characterized saline reservoir located approximately 1 mile from the plant.

 The GAO’s analysis determined that the coal CCS projects were generally less successful than the industrial CCS projects, largely due to eternal factors that affected their economic viability.
 The GAO also identified significant risks to DOE’s management of coal CCS demonstration projects.
 Specifically, the GAO said the DOE’s process for selecting coal projects and negotiating funding agreements increased the risk that DOE should fund projects unlikely to succeed.
 This is because DOE fully committed to coal projects at their initial selection as opposed to allowing time for further review, as it did for the selected industrial CCS projects.
 The DOE also used expedited time frames for coal project negotiations.